Table of Contents

 ✴ Cotton wool buds (cotton swabs) for collecting samples of fluid evidence.

-✴ Evidence bags (paper and plastic) and evidence tubes (plastic and glass) and marker pen to label evidence.
+✴ Evidence bags (paper and plastic), evidence tubes (plastic and glass), and marker pen to label evidence.
 This assists in keeping evidence uncontaminated and allows for safe and easy transport to the lab.

-✴ Fingerprint supplies this includes things like ink, print cards, lifting tape, dusting powders (there are a variety of these for different situations) and exposing reagents (such as luminol).
+✴ Fingerprint supplies include ink, print cards, lifting tape, dusting powders (a variety of these for different situations) and exposing reagents (such as luminol).

 ✴ Casting kits for making casts of shoe/footwear prints, animal prints, tyres and tool markings.